 • Emphasizes dignity, quality of life

 • Encourages patients and family to participate in the decision making process

 "Palliative care" is offered earlier in the illness and treats symptoms more aggressively - often employing medical treatments to prolong life.
 Care is usually given in hospitals, ambulatory clinics or at other support services.

 "Hospice care" begins later when a terminal diagnosis of approximately 6 months or less has been made.
 It provides care where the patient lives, and keeps the patient as pain and symptom-free as possible with an emphasis on quality of life.Many hospice patients live beyond six months due to the extra supports and expertise the hospice team provides.

-What are the criteria for being a hospice patient?
+What are the criteria for receiving Niagara Hospice services?

-- The patient must have a life-limiting/terminal illness with a prognosis of approximately six months or less, if the disease runs its normal course as stated by a patient's physician and our medical director.
+- The patient must have a life-limiting/terminal illness with a prognosis of approximately six months or less, if the disease runs its normal course as stated by a patient's physician and the hospice medical director.
 This is determined by Medicare medical guidelines.

 - The person's place of residence must be in Niagara County to receive services from Niagara Hospice; they may live with their caregiver who resides in Niagara County or in a contracted assisted living or skilled nursing facility, or an adult home.

 - The patient needs to elect (choose) the hospice benefit by signing an Election of Benefits form.